First-time firearm owner checklist continued: “Should have” or recommended items

 Eye and ear protection

-This is another category that really belongs on the “must have” checklist, but it’s not strictly required for safe firearm ownership and operation.
-However, if you go to the range and forget your earplugs or shooting muffs (and good shooting glasses), you’ll regret it in short order.
-Guns are LOUD, particularly indoors, and can cause permanent hearing damage after just one shot.
+This category belongs on the must-have checklist, but it’s not strictly required for safe firearm ownership and operation.
+However, you'll regret it in short order if you go to the range and forget your earplugs or shooting muffs (and good shooting glasses).
+Guns are loud, particularly indoors, and can cause permanent hearing damage after just one shot.
 Cheap foam earplugs work well when used correctly (read and follow the directions; about 90% of people don’t use them properly in our experience).
-However, electronic earmuffs that allow you to hear normal conversations while still protecting your hearing against loud noises are one of the best investments you can make, and you don’t have to spend a lot to get them.
+However, electronic earmuffs that allow you to hear normal conversations while protecting your hearing against loud noises are one of the best investments you can make, and you don’t have to spend a lot to get them.
 Howard Leight Impact Sport electronic muffs are one of our top recommendations for new shooters, and they regularly go on sale for around $30.

 Some people may elect to forego shooting glasses when hunting or shooting outdoors, but we always recommend them.
 Firearms can spray hot gases, metal particles, and flecks of burning gunpowder back into the shooter’s face if something is not quite right with the ammunition, a primer is pierced, a case ruptures, or if a revolver’s cylinder is not perfectly aligned with the forcing cone.
 Semi-autos can also throw sharp, hot brass back into your face occasionally.
 Eye protection is a very good idea.
 If you’re shooting steel targets at the range, eye protection is absolutely mandatory, and most gun ranges won’t let you shoot without eye protection.